A Straight-Shooting Bartlesville Criminal Defense Attorney

 An experienced, caring advocate, Knowles helps clients who are facing criminal allegations in Washington County courts, from pre-arrest investigation through post-conviction appeal.
 Proactive and aggressive representation can sometimes persuade prosecutors they are looking at the wrong suspect.
 A criminal defense attorney can sometimes convince prosecutors to issue a summons rather expose clients to the embarrassment and inconvenience of an arrest.
 At arraignment, an aggressive advocate can win reduced bond amounts, or argue for personal-recognizance release without bond.

-If you or someone in your family is charged with a crime, contact the Bartlesville criminal defense attorney today for a free consultation.
+If you or someone in your family is charged with a crime, contact the Bartlesville criminal defense attorney today for a consultation.
 The call is free, and the information you gather during an initial consultation could make a huge difference in the direction of your case.
 Call today — (918) 213-0950 or toll free at (888) 947-8452.

 Find the Right Criminal Defense Attorney

 When the criminal justice system has you in its sights, your choice of an attorney could make a dramatic difference for your future.
 Don’t be left in the dark while your lawyer mounts a bare-bones defense without exploring with you what options you may have.
 Bartlesville attorney Peter J. Knowles is a straight-shooting, plain-talking Oklahoma lawyer who is up front with clients about what results they might expect and what strategies may work best.